Law Enforcement Officer Position

 Automatic Any misdemeanor, or felony conviction while employed in a criminal justice capacity.

-Automatic Juvenile felony conviction will be carefully reviewed.
+Potential Juvenile felony convictions will be carefully reviewed.

-Automatic Been convicted of any crime under a domestic violence statue.
+Automatic Any conviction under a domestic violence statue.

 Employment